Shares in Trump-linked media venture surge again | Malay Mail

-Digital World, a special purpose acquisition company (SPAC), jumped 357 per cent yesterday following announcement of the merger.
+Digital World, a special purpose acquisition company (SPAC), jumped 357 per cent on Thursday following announcement of the merger.

 A joint press release from the Trump Media and Technology Group and Digital World described the venture as “a rival to the liberal media consortium and fight against the ‘Big Tech’ companies of Silicon Valley, which have used their unilateral power to silence opposing voices in America.”